Luke Jones

 Biography

-I obtained my PhD at the University of Manchester in 2003 under the supervision of Professor John Wearden .
-My thesis explored the nature and operation of temporal reference memory in the SET (scalar expectancy theory) model of human timing.
-During this time I also worked as an associate lecturer for the Open University teaching neuroscience.
+I obtained my PhD from the University of Manchester in 2003 under the supervision of Professor John Wearden.
+My thesis explored the nature and operation of temporal reference memory in the Scalar Expectancy Theory (SET) model of human timing.
+During this time, I also worked as an associate lecturer for the Open University, teaching neuroscience.

-I then spent two years as a post-doctoral researcher in the Visual Perception laboratory at the University of Liverpool working with Dr Marco Bertamini .
-My first year was spent researching the phenomenon of boundary extension and also the naive optics of mirror reflections.
-On obtaining a research grant from the ESRC I spent the second year conducting psychophysical research on people's ability to use the depth cues afforded by reflections.
-You can read about this research here
+Following that, I spent two years as a post-doctoral researcher in the Visual Perception laboratory at the University of Liverpool, working with Dr. Marco Bertamini.
+In the first year, I researched the phenomenon of boundary extension and the naive optics of mirror reflections.
+With a research grant from the ESRC, I spent the second year conducting psychophysical research on people's ability to use the depth cues afforded by reflections.
+You can read about this research here.

 Research interests